dgelessus/pythonista-scripts/README.md

 ## KeyboardControl
 A proof-of-concept for using an external keyboard to control a UI script.

+## importfinder
+Find out where an importable module is located.
+First tries to find the path "manually" without importing the module, but falls back to module.__file__ when necessary.

 ## OHaiTerra
 A basic hello world script that I put up to use for code download testing.